Gold, platinum prices up in Azerbaijan

 By Trend

-Gold, platinum and palladium prices increased in Azerbaijan on Dec.
-3, compared to the prices on Dec.
-3, Trend reports referring to the data published by the Central Bank of Azerbaijan (CBA).
+Gold, silver and platinum prices increased in Azerbaijan on Dec.
+10, compared to the prices on Dec.
+9, Trend reports referring to the data published by the Central Bank of Azerbaijan (CBA).

-The price of gold increased by 2.5 manat and amounted to over 2,483 manat per ounce.
+The price of gold increased by 1.55 manat and amounted to 2,484 manat per ounce.

-The price of silver decreased by 0.0661 manat and amounted to 28.7 manat per ounce.
+The price of silver increased by 0.0436 manat and amounted to 28.2 manat per ounce.

-The price of platinum increased by 2 manat and exceeded 1,527 manat per ounce.
+The price of platinum increased by 10.1 manat and amounted to 1,528 manat per ounce.

-The price of palladium increased by 23.1 manat and amounted to over 3,155 manat per ounce.
+The price of palladium increased by 14.6 manat and amounted to almost 3,206 manat per ounce.

 |